radish-es/casebook-property/content/cases/waterloo.md

 the right not to be deprived thereof except in accordance with the principles of fundamental justice.

-The onus is on the rights claimant under to establish on a balance of probabilities that the impugned legislation deprives him or her of either life, liberty, of security of the person, and that the deprivation is not in accordance with the principles of fundamental
+The onus is on the rights claimant to establish on a balance of probabilities that the impugned legislation deprives him or her of either life, liberty, of security of the person, and that the deprivation is not in accordance with the principles of fundamental